 the adjustment of active power frequency response shall be limited by the minimum HVDC active power transmission capacity and maximum HVDC active power transmission capacity of the HVDC system (in each direction);

-Figure 1: Active power frequency response capability of an HVDC system in FSM illustrating the case of zero deadband and insensitivity with a positive active power setpoint (import mode). ΔΡ is the change in active power output from the HVDC system. fn is the target frequency in the AC network where the FSM service is provided and Δf is the frequency deviation in the AC network where the FSM service is provided.
+Figure 1: Active power frequency response capability of an HVDC system in FSM illustrating the case with deadband and insensitivity.
+In this figure, ΔΡ is the active power change by an HVDC system with the network at its connection point based on its actual operating point, Pmax is maximum transmission capacity of the HVDC system, fn is the target frequency in the AC network where the FSM service is provided, Δf is the frequency deviation in the AC network where the FSM service is provided, ΔP1 is the agreed power change for the FSM at reaching the frequency threshold value Δf1, ΔP2 is the agreed power change at reaching the frequency threshold value Δf2, Δfdb is the deadband of the power frequency response, Δfinsensitivity is the frequency response insensitivity (or else the permissible tolerance allowed), s1 is the droop value for the given ΔP1 and s2 is the droop for the given ΔP2.